EMES77/pipresents-dotw/README.md

 >>file "loopmaster.sh"

+the current bash-script "loopmaster.sh" --> found in folder "skripte" <-- writes a file called "media.json" to the folder "pp_loop". currently the script creates a pipresents-show as described below.
+If you want the show to be different, please refer to the manual of pipresents and change make "loopmaster.sh" write the json-file as you need it.

+This is the current format of the created show:
+- in the "intro"-folder you can place as many image- and videofiles with whatever filename in a format that pipresents-next can display.
+They'll be recognized by the script and written to media.json.
+These files will run at the beginning of each loop of the show regardless of day and time.
-- for each day of the week place a .mov and/or .jpg file with naming conditions as follows in the root of the USB-Stick
+- for each day of the week (and defined time of day) place one ore none .mp4 and/or one or none .jpg file with naming conditions as follows in the root of the USB-Stick.
+These files will show in each loop of the show according to the defined day of the week and time of the day.

+I hope this is understandable ;-)

+Naming-Conditions for the mediafiles (sorry for the english/german mixup ;):

 ...The script checks the day of the week